 “As the legend goes, if the council decided that a criminal or enemy deserved it, they would be taken to a long stone slab where they would be clobbered to death.
 [After the beheading, the victim] was chopped up, and his flesh was cooked with buffalo meat.
 It is said, that the tribal council liked to wash down the meal with a cup of the victim’s blood!”

-The delightful occupant, Sehat Siallagan, told me how he has been plying his craft of making wooden Batak calendars since 1976.
+The delightful occupant, Sehat Siallagan, told me how he has been making wooden Batak calendars since 1976.
 “People come from far corners of the world to study these ancient wooden calendars.
 Europeans especially are very interested.
-In fact, a German girl came to this village and decided to stay and live here.
+A German girl came to this village and decided to stay and live there.
 She wanted to study and observe my craft.
 I have always worked from this little area under the house, and she didn’t mind the tiny workspace either.”
-He continued with a chuckle, “This area is actually designed for one or two water buffaloes and not a two-legged human, but I like it here because it’s very quiet and I can concentrate on my work”.Sehat explained how he uses two types of wood, bamboo and a local wood called ingul, which is also used to make the walls of traditional Batak houses, canoes and the walls of ships.
+He chuckled, “This area is designed for one or two water buffaloes and not a two-legged human, but I like it here because it’s hushed and I can concentrate on my work”.Sehat explained how he uses two types of wood, bamboo and a local wood called ingul, which is also used to make the walls of traditional Batak houses, canoes and the walls of ships.
 It takes several days for the wood to dry before it can be used.
 Then an ancient Batak Sanskrit language and intricate symbols are carved into the wood to make the calenders.
 They are based on twelve months, but there is only 30 days each month.

 “It seems to me European travellers are very interested in Indonesian history,” Sehat explained, “I was invited to go to Europe in 2015.
 I was hosted by a German family who organised visas, passports and other paperwork for my wife and I. We travelled for 45 days in Europe.
 It was marvellous.
 I brought my wooden calendars with me.
 So you see these Batak calendars are known all over Europe now”.
 From grim stories of executions to a traditional wood carver who plies his craft with great dedication, Ambarita village offered a surprising window into the hidden heritage on the island of Sumatra.